 McLain denied most of the story.
 He admitted to investing in the bookmaking business to the tune of $15,000, but claimed that his partners reneged on him, causing McLain to withdraw his support.
 He told Bowie Kuhn, baseball’s commissioner, that he was completely uninvolved in the ring at the time of the Voshen bet, but oddly admitted that he had loaned $10,000 to one of the partners to help pay off the debt.
 Furthermore, he had never met Giacalone, and McLain retold the story of his toe injury.
 (In subsequent years, McLain recalled that it was an ankle sprain, not injured toes.)
 Just prior to spring training, Kuhn suspended McLain indefinitely while he conducted an investigation.

 The problem with all of these accusations was that many of the people making them were criminals and lowlifes, as Sports Illustrated acknowledged.
 Although he has continued to deny the allegations regarding his injury, his denials have been in themselves damning.
-In his 2007 memoir I Told You I Wasn’t Perfect, he writes that he was heavily distracted in September 1967.
-“I was spooked about Ed Voshen and worried about being exposed,” he writes.
-“I kept expecting someone to tap me on the shoulder and say, ‘Hey, where’s my money?’ or that my car was going to blow up.”
-This fear is precisely why baseball has a paranoia about gambling.
+In his 2007 memoir I Told You I Wasn’t Perfect, he wrote that he was heavily distracted in September 1967.
+“I was spooked about the ghost of Ed Voshen and worried about being exposed,” he wrote.
+“I kept expecting someone to tap me on the shoulder and say, ‘Hey, where’s my money?’ or that my car was going to blow up.”6 This fear is precisely why baseball has a paranoia about gambling.

 If these problems were not enough, McLain was also suddenly broke.
 Though his annual income was close to $200,000, McLain had entrusted it all with a lawyer, who either mishandled it or stole it before fleeing to Japan.
 Without his baseball income, McLain’s financial problems caused him to file for bankruptcy.
-Claiming that all of his problems were due to “poor business decisions,” his petition listed debts of $446,069 and assets of only $413.
+Claiming that all of his problems were due to poor business decisions, his petition listed debts of $446,069 and assets of only $413.7